akkipuneet/Docker_goLang_multistage/README.md

 		    WriteTimeout: 15 * time.Second,
 		    ReadTimeout:  15 * time.Second,

-to access this app on host we can run container by adding it on docker "host" network.
-But using HOST network we wont be able to access the applicatiobn form outside the host machine.
+to access this app on host one can run container by adding it on docker "host" network.
+But using HOST network you wont be able to access the applicatiobn form outside the host machine.

     $ docker run -d --name=golangapp_host --net "host"  puneetsingla/golangapp:v1
     $ curl http://localhost:8000/